A Primer in Office Ergonomics

 Wayne Albert, PhD CK

 Ergonomics is the science of studying people at work and then designing tasks, jobs, information, tools, equipment, facilities and the working environment so people can be safe and healthy, effective, productive and comfortable (Ergonomic Design Guidelines, Auburn Engineering, Inc, 1998).

-- The standard 30-inch desk height cannot serve the 5'2" employee and the 6'2" worker equally.
+- The standard desk height is 30-inches and cannot serve the 5'2" employee and the 6'2" worker equally.

 - A rule of thumb is to add one-inch of desk with every three addition to employee height.
 For example, a 6-feet tall individual should work at a desk height of 27" high

 - If the purchase of a new desk is not financially viable, an option may be to cut the desk down to 24" and adjust it for various employees using 1-inch blocks

 - An L-shape configuration is ideal, where space permits, as it provides a large area for the computer workstation within the corner of the L, and the two arms of the L can then be used as functional space for writing or peripheral devices (printers, scanners, telephones, standing file folders.